essential-contributions/pint/docs/book/src/storage/static.md

 their values ever change?
 How will the state of the blockchain ever change?"

 The answer to these questions lies at the core of what makes Pint and _declarative blockchains_ actually **declarative**.
-Pint has no concept of "updating" state (or even decision variables for that matter).
+Pint has no concept of "updating" state (or even predicate parameters or local variables for that matter).
 Pint simply _expresses_ a desired outcome using `constraint` statements and relies on _solutions_ to actually propose state changes.

 In order to express a desired outcome for a given storage variable, two things are needed: